sophiaponte/prefect-legacy/docs/core/concepts/mapping.md

 ## Complex mapped pipelines

 Sometimes you want to encode a more complex structure in your mapped pipelines
-- for example, adding conditional tasks using `prefect.case`.
-This can be done using `prefect.apply_map`.
+- for example, adding conditional tasks using `prefectlegacy.case`.
+This can be done using `prefectlegacy.apply_map`.
 This takes a function that adds multiple *scalar* tasks to a flow, and converts those tasks to run as parallel *mapped* pipelines.